-What is Saving Faith?
+What is saving faith?

 You believe there is one God.
 Good!
 Even the demons believe that—and shudder.

-Nor, for that matter, is belief that there is just one true God “saving faith”.
+Nor, for that matter, is belief that there is just one God “saving faith”.

 Jesus answered, “The work of God is this: to believe in the one He has sent.”
 (John 6:28-29)